They found a surrogate in Ukraine. Now a U.S. couple must get their preemie twins out of a war zone.

 The babies were named for Jewish and Mexican relatives of the couple: Lenny and Moishe are Jewish names derived from Leonid and Misha from Spektor’s side, and the middle names Carlos and Rosario from Nuñez’s.

-Spektor joked he picked the name “Moishe” to saddle his family with “a very provincial Jewish name” (“They think they’re so sophisticated,” he said smiling) and they settled on “Lenny” because of composer Leonard Bernstein, who was born to Ukrainian-Jewish parents — and comedian Lenny Bruce.
+Spektor joked he picked the name “Moishe” to saddle his family with “a very provincial Jewish name” (“They think they’re so sophisticated,” he said, smiling) and they settled on “Lenny” because of composer Leonard Bernstein, who was born to Ukrainian-Jewish parents — and comedian Lenny Bruce.

 The couple plans to travel to Poland, but have yet to come to an agreement on whether Spektor will attempt to travel into Ukraine.
 In the meantime, they continue to replay the videos they have of their sons — their “heroes of Ukraine.”